SBAMP: Sampling Based Adaptive Motion Planning: Introduction

-To overcome these limitations, we present \emph{Sampling-Based Adaptive Motion Planning} (SBAMP), a hybrid framework that combines RRT* global planning with an online, Lyapunov-stable SEDS-inspired controller.
-By fitting a Lyapunov-stable vector field online to the current RRT* waypoint sequence (eliminating the need for pre-collected data) and interleaving millisecond-scale local updates with lower-frequency global replanning under formal convergence bounds, SBAMP enables the robot to continuously flow through the learned field until new information demands only a lightweight RRT* update—thereby avoiding expensive full replanning.

-Our main contributions are: \begin{itemize} \item \emph{A robust, bi-level SBAMP architecture} combining RRT* global planning with an online, Lyapunov-stable SEDS-inspired controller that significantly augments and rescues RRT* under the most severe perturbations and failure scenarios. \item \emph{An efficient interleaving scheme} that minimizes global replanning while preserving provable stability. \item \emph{A highly modular Python implementation of the SBAMP algorithm} that scales easily and integrates seamlessly with existing robotic systems. \item \emph{Extensive evaluation on RoboRacer \cite{okelly2020f1tenth} hardware and simulation}, showcasing rapid disturbance recovery and robust obstacle resilience. \end{itemize}
+We present \emph{Sampling-Based Adaptive Motion Planning} (SBAMP), a hybrid framework that fits a Lyapunov-stable vector field online to each RRT* waypoint segment, requiring no pre-collected data, and interleaves high-rate local control with lower-frequency global replanning to avoid expensive full replanning.
+Our main contributions are: \begin{itemize} \item \emph{A bi-level SBAMP architecture} combining RRT* global planning with an online, Lyapunov-stable SEDS-inspired controller that rescues RRT* under severe perturbations. \item \emph{An efficient interleaving scheme} minimizing global replanning while preserving provable local stability. \item \emph{Extensive evaluation on RoboRacer~\cite{okelly2020f1tenth}} hardware and simulation, showcasing rapid disturbance recovery and robust obstacle resilience. \end{itemize}

-The rest of the paper is organized as follows.
-Section II reviews related work.
-Section III details the SBAMP theoretical framework and and describes its real‐time deployment on the RoboRacer autonomous racing platform.
-Section IV describes our experiments and metrics.
-Section V presents results, and Section VI concludes with future directions.